NagarajaMR/KOREAN-RESTAURANT.github.io/README.md

 Firstly I worked for logo and digitalize logo using the inkscape next this website has 4 navigation bars like, HOME, OUR MENU, ABOUT US, CONTACT US.

-HOME: In the home page has name with hover effect when take courser over, the text color becomes transparent and I added video in the background video is playing automatically.
+HOME: In the home page has name with hover effect when take courser over,the text color becomes transparent and I added video in the background video is playing automatically.
 Next I added image slider.
 Next I created the team member section.
 If I moved the courser over any team member you can see an animated gradient color border around the team member profile. next I added top menu section of our restaurant and we added food name as well as price of the food and I added hover effect to look little bit beautiful next I added footer here it has link for every page and timings of our restaurant in holiday hours as well as normal days and social links when u can also check update on their social media

 OUR MENU: In the menu page is also have the hover effect on the restaurant name and when u click the top shef reviews it will take u for reviews of to shef